Willtsolomon/MIST4610-Group-Project-2/README.md

  ## Analysis and Results

 Our first question was, "Which Borough in New York City has had the most shootings from 2019 to 2022?"
+Our results show a geographical map of the Boroughs, color-coded from lightest to darkest based on the amount of shootings.
+We found that Brooklyn was the Borough with the most shootings from 2019 - 2022, with 2,390 shootings.
+Bronx was a close second, with 2,007.
+Manhattan and Queens followed with 1,068 and 1,021, respectively.
+Staten Island had the least shootings in this time period by far, with only 156.
-We found that Brooklyn was the Borough with the most shootings from 2019 - 2022.

 For our next question, we decided to further research Brooklyn.
 Our next question was, "In Brooklyn, is there a correlation between the unemployment rate and number of shootings from 2019 to 2022?"
 We concluded that there is a relationship between the unemployment rate and number of shootings.
 A P-Value of 0.0024591 was found.
 Using an alpha value of .05, this P-Value was considered significant and the null hypothesis was rejected.

 ## Tableau Packaged Workbook